nomeata/haskell-via-sokoban/03-polymorphism.md

 that by an example.

 In last week's homework ([example solution](EDIT(code/ho-ex-3.hs))), we created a variant of `activityOf` that would allow the game to be reset (and it was indeed polymorphic).
-Let us do something similar and create a variant of `activityOf` that would initially show a startup-screeen, and start the game proper only when the space key is pressed.
+Let us do something similar and create a variant of `activityOf` that would initially show a startup-screen, and start the game proper only when the space key is pressed.

 We define a very simple start screen: